TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 Follow these steps:

-  i.
-Download only the 'NeuroMod Standalone Version.zip' file, extract it and save the folder in a directory with read/write access (in doubt use the desktop).
-NOTE: It cannot be extracted when the whole repository is downloaded as a .zip file, so you have to download it individually! ii.
-In the extracted folder you will find a NeuroMod Installer.exe file.
+  1. Download only the 'NeuroMod Standalone Version.zip' file, extract it and save the folder in a directory with read/write access (in doubt use the desktop). **NOTE:** It cannot be extracted when the whole repository is downloaded as a .zip file, so you have to download it individually!
+  2. In the extracted folder you will find a NeuroMod Installer.exe file.
 This is only needed to install the MATLAB 2025b runtime version.
 Double click and install in a folder of your choosing.
-Skip this step if you already installed it. iii.
-Download the whole NeuroMod repository as a .zip file and extract it. iiii.
-Copy all files and folder in the 'NeuroMod Matlab Version' folder into the 'NeuroMod Standalone Version' folder.
-Afterwards, you should have a NeuroMod.exe file and the NeuroMod_Toolbox_GUI.mlapp file in the same folder. iiiii.
-NeuroMod can now be started using the NeuroMod.exe.
+Skip this step if you already installed it.
+  3. Download the whole NeuroMod repository as a .zip file and extract it.
+  4. Copy all files and folder in the 'NeuroMod Matlab Version' folder into the 'NeuroMod Standalone Version' folder.
+Afterwards, you should have a NeuroMod.exe file and the NeuroMod_Toolbox_GUI.mlapp file in the same folder.
+  5. NeuroMod can now be started using the NeuroMod.exe.
 Create a shortcut for better access.

-Note: Installation and usage of Python tools like SpikeInterface or NEO is the same for the Matlab and standalone version of NeuroMod.
+**NOTE:** Installation and usage of Python tools like SpikeInterface or NEO is the same for the Matlab and standalone version of NeuroMod.

 **NOTE:** After downloading, make sure that the folders within the NeuroMod folder are all named like in the repository!
 Otherwise, you cannot use some features of NeuroMod including spike sorting and using NEO for data extraction.
 - The GUI was created using Matlab version 2025b.
 In order for Matlab to be able to execute python code for the SpikeInterface spike sorting via this GUI, make sure your Matlab version is compatible with your python version!